HR Compliance Checklist: 14 Key Considerations for Human Resources

 Equal pay for equal work is a principle that businesses must staunchly uphold.
 The Equal Pay Act and other related regulations require that everyone in the workplace be given equal pay for equal work.

-This entails that all payment types, overtime pay, including salary, bonuses, and other compensation, are dispensed fairly, regardless of gender or other protected categories.
+This means all payment types—overtime pay, salary, bonuses, and other compensation—are dispensed fairly, regardless of gender or other protected categories.
 Regular audits of compensation structures can help ensure you address any disparities.

 10. Paid Sick Leave Compliance

-As the modern workplace evolves, the emphasis on employee well-being has never been greater.
+As the modern workplace evolves, the emphasis on employee well-being becomes greater by the day.
 Many states and local jurisdictions have laws requiring employers to provide paid sick leave.

 Familiarizing yourself with these mandates and ensuring that company policies align with them is one way to take care of your employees.
 Businesses should ensure that the process to access these leaves is transparent and accessible for employees.